Appboy/appboy-ios-sdk/README.md

 This is the public repo for the Appboy iOS SDK.
 This repo contains two folders:

 * AppboyKit - This is the Appboy SDK
-* AppboyKitWithoutFacebook - This is the Appboy SDK without support for the Facebook SDK
+* AppboyKitWithoutFacebookSupport - This is the Appboy SDK without support for the Facebook SDK
 * Example - A sample application which demonstrates how to properly integrate Appboy

 ## Getting Started